MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/business-performance-planning/business-performance-planning-overview.md

 The sales data (fact data) must contain the details for Territory, Product, Time, and Customer.

 As part of the planning process, the sales director will use the sales fact data to build out a plan of what they think will happen in the upcoming year.
 During this time, the sales data can be copied into a new scenario called **Sales plan**.
-This gives the organization a starting point to create a sales plan for the upcoming year.
+The organization now has a starting point to create a sales plan for the upcoming year.
 For example, by reviewing their actuals, they can plan for a spike in sales in the summer and a decline in sales in the winter.
 With the ability to filter and group the data by dimension, they can build a plan based on the insights that the data is giving them.

 ## The process of configuring and using planning involves the following tasks
 The process of configuring and using planning involves the following tasks: